Tenor Adapter

 type(uint256).maxcancels all offers in the group. - midnightFlashLoan: Execute a flash loan on Morpho Midnight.

-Long-lived authorizations (granting Midnight or IntentSettler access to other contracts) are handled by a separate adapter.
+Long-lived authorizations (granting other contracts access on Morpho Midnight) are handled by a separate adapter.
 See Authorization Adapter below.

 Taking offers is done through the adapter's execute function (see Batch Take Execution below).
 The adapter does not expose a standalone midnightTake.